A Backup Sump Pump Can Save Your Kentucky Home in an Emergency

 - Your home already has an older sump pump installed.
 If your home already has a sump pump, installed by previous owners at some point over the years, there’s probably good reason for it.
 If you’re not sure whether it works or if it needs replaced, have a technician check it out.

-If your sump pump runs off of the household electricity, what’ll happen if the power goes off, such as during a bad storm?
+If your sump pump runs off of the household electricity, what will happen if the power goes off, such as during a bad storm?
 Your backup plan will fail, of course, as the sump pump will no longer be able to remove the water from your home.

 No one wants to have to deal with the fallout from a flood or major water leak, but the thing about emergencies is that you never know when they’re coming.
-Call your neighborhood plumber, Shane Elmore Plumbing, today and we’ll help you put a plan in place before such an emergency ever happens.
+If you’re in Bowling Green or Glasgow, Kentucky, contact your neighborhood plumber, Shane Elmore Plumbing.
+We’ll help you put a backup sump pump plan in place before such an emergency ever happens.